truhlikfredy/miv-rv32imaf-ml-titanic-linear/README.md

 # Machine learning - linear regression with Titanic dataset

-This SoftConsole C++ example project demonstrates how to linear regresion is used in machine learning and uses floating point arithmetic on a Mi-V Soft processor running **25MHz**.
+This SoftConsole C++ example project demonstrates how to linear regresion is used in machine learning and uses floating point arithmetic on a Mi-V Soft processor running **40MHz** on Future Electronics Creative Board M2S025/M2GL025.
+But can be easily used with Security Eval Kit featuring M2S090.

 ```
 Confusion matrix: